patrickkabwe/react-native-nitro-text/README.md

 ---

-## Features
+## ✨ Features

-- Works on both iOS and Android(currently fallback to RN `Text` on Android)
+- 📱 Works on both iOS and Android with full native support
-- Native iOS rendering with smooth selection.
+- ⚡️ Native iOS and Android rendering with smooth selection
-- Nested fragments merge into a single native text view
-- Rendering Markdown and HTML (coming soon).
+- 🌐 HTML rendering support (Markdown coming soon)
-- Supports only the New Architecture
+- 🏗️ Supports only the New Architecture

-## Requirements
+## 📋 Requirements

-- React Native v0.78.0 or higher (Fabric/Nitro Views)
+- ⚛️ React Native v0.78.0 or higher (Fabric/Nitro Views)
-- Node 18+ (Node 20+ recommended)
+- 🟢 Node 18+ (Node 20+ recommended)

-## Installation
+## 📦 Installation

 ```bash
 yarn add react-native-nitro-text react-native-nitro-modules
 ```

-iOS
+**iOS**

 ```bash
 cd ios && pod install && cd ..
 ```

-That’s it.
-You can now use the `NitroText` component in your app.
+That's it! 🎉 You can now use the `NitroText` component in your app.

-## Usage
+## 💻 Usage

 ```tsx
 import { NitroText as Text } from 'react-native-nitro-text'